dotlang/language/doc/RFE.md

 This will be a very special macro language which is designed for this compiler and this language.
 Won't it be same as writing C code?
 If it can be more maintainable maybe we can use it as an intermediate IR between dotlang code and LLVM IR.

-? - core is supposed to have absolutely low level things that cannot be simply/easily defined in std. std is supposed to have absolutely minimum needed tools to provide expressiveness needed to write software.
-Everything else should be in external libraries (graph data structure, json parser, ...)

 ? - We should have a modular design for compiler.
 Lexer, Parser and some extensions which process parser output.
 What we need to specify?